Signs of Housing Discrimination

 Fair housing laws affect all housing transactions including sales, rentals, mortgage lending, building and construction, home insurance, appraisals, and inspections, etc.

 The Fair Housing Act requires most multi-family dwellings built since March 13, 1991, to be accessible to people with disabilities.

 Signs of possible discrimination:

-Here are possible phrases you might hear from a landlord that might indicate possible discrimination:
+Here are phrases you might hear from a landlord that could indicate possible discrimination:

 Inaccessible housing might be illegal discrimination.